jbeverly/rangexx/README.md

 ### Functions:

-libcrange modules can define certain functions to look up data about hosts or clusters The following are builtin:
+modules can define certain functions to look up data about hosts or clusters The following are builtin:

   * has(KEY;value) - looks for a cluster that has a key with some certain value